- About the Auto-Pause Feature

 - If you choose to go back, you will be directed to the home screen.

-Resuming and Continuing a Print After Auto-Pause
+Resume and Continue Print After Auto-Pause

 - If your printer determines that you have no material loaded, you will be prompted with the following screen.